CLUEbenchmark/OCNLI/README.md

 ## Data split

+We provide four training sets:

+1. OCNLI.train: 50k data points
-We provide two training sets: 1) OCNLI.train with roughly 50k data points, 2) OCNLI.train.small which is a filtered subset of OCNLI.train with 30k data points.
+2. OCNLI.train.small: filtered subset of OCNLI.train with 30k data points.
+3. OCNLI.train.10k: 10k data points sampled from OCNLI.train.small
+4. OCNLI.train.3k: 3k data points sampled from OCNLI.train.small.

 We wanted to see the effect of training size and overlapping premises on the results.
-See our paper for details.
+The results trained with the first two training sets are reported in our [paper](https://arxiv.org/abs/2010.05444), along with the details about the splits.
+The last two sets are intended to mimic situations where annotated data are limited.

-Both training sets should be validated on the same dev and test sets.
+All training sets should be validated on the same dev and test sets.

 ## Leaderboard